plausible/website/_posts/2020-07-30-how-we-bootstrapped-our-startup-from-400-to-2-750-mrr-in-135-days-without-ads.md

 ## Start publishing interesting blog posts

 Then we started publishing [blog posts](https://plausible.io/blog).
-I published my first Plausible blog post on April 8th.
+I published my first blog post on April 8th and it was titled "[Why you should stop using Google Analytics on your website](https://plausible.io/blog/remove-google-analytics)".
+That went well across the different communities.

+Our more recent post on ways to [fund open source projects](https://plausible.io/blog/open-source-funding) has done just as well.
 We've now published 15 blog posts since the start of April which makes it approximately one per week.
 Again, none of these posts were salesy and promotional.

 They all focused on a pain point, a question people have or a trending but relevant topic.
 The main idea is always to include a lot of useful and interesting information first, to answer the questions people have, to solve their issues and indirectly introduce them to Plausible Analytics.